 - Explain how you can apply for Children’s financial assistance even if you have insurance.

-You have choices about your child's care.
+You have choices about your care.
 You may:

-- Choose or refuse to take part in a research project presented to you.
-Your decision will not affect the quality of care we give your child.
+- Choose or refuse to take part in a research project.
+Your decision will not affect the quality of care you receive.

-- Request an ethics consult when there are confusing or difficult care issues.
+- Ask for an ethics consult when there are confusing or difficult care issues.

-- Tell us right away if you have concerns about your child's safety or feel their care is at risk.
+- Telling us right away if you have concerns about safety or feel your care is at risk.

-- Learn about your child's healthcare needs.
-Follow the treatment plan at home or tell us if you are not able to follow the plan.
+- Follow the treatment plan at home or tell us if you are not able to follow the plan.